Why Most New Year’s Resolutions Fail—But Yours Won’t

 According to a YouGov poll, those three goals are among the top five most common New Year’s resolutions, along with focusing on self-care (sleep more or stress less) and reading more.

-Another quality those resolutions share: They’re all very vague, which might be the reason 92 percent of people who set New Year’s goals never actually achieve them, according to research from the University of Scranton.
+Another quality those resolutions share is they're all vague.
+This could be the reason 92% of people who set New Year's goals never actually achieve them, according to research from the University of Scranton.

-What secret do the other 8 percent know?
-For starters, improving your well-being—whether that means exercising more, cleaning up your diet, or strengthening personal relationships—requires real habit change.
+What secret do the other 8% know?
+For starters, improving your well-being-whether that means exercising more, cleaning up your diet or strengthening personal relationships-requires real habit change.
 And real habit change takes time and a strategy.
 More specifically, it takes a SMART strategy.

 That means setting a goal that has the following attributes: